 The study’s authors note that “innocent people who stand accused believe that their innocence will become apparent to others … which leads them to waive their Miranda right to silence and to an attorney.”
 However, they conclude that these experiments “convincingly demonstrate that use of the bluff tactic in an interrogation can induce compliant false confessions from innocent people.
 Importantly, however, additional research is needed to reassess the predicted effectiveness of the bluff on the true confession rates of perpetrators.”

-Tags: crime, law, civil rights
+Keywords: crime, law, civil rights

 Read the Law and Human Behavior study titled “Inside Interrogation: The Lie, the Bluff and False Confessions.”